Up and Coming Playwrights

 Their first play ‘The Jungle’ premiered at the Young Vic in late 2017, where it had a successful sold-out run.
 Following its huge success, it transferred to the West End’s Playhouse Theatre in the following year.
 The show has since opened productions in New York and San Francisco, where it has continued to be a hit with audiences.

 Not only has ‘The Jungle’ been popular with audiences, but it was also much admired by critics.
 Both Michael Billington of The Guardian and Matt Trueman of WhatsOnStage awarded ‘The Jungle’ with 5 stars, with the former referring to the show as a “priceless piece of theatre”.

 Thomas had her first foray into writing with a play entitled ‘A First World Problem’, which played Off-West End at Theatre503 in 2014.
 The show explored the issues facing young women in the UK.
-Following this, she continued to write several plays over the course of the next few years, with each and every one receiving critical acclaim.
+Following this, she continued to write several plays over the next few years, with every one receiving critical acclaim.
 Her most successful play, however, came with her award-winning and sell-out one-woman show ‘Dust’.
 ‘Dust’ was yet another play that explored gender issues, as well as matters relating to mental health.
 The play premiered at the Soho Theatre in 2017, before transferring to Trafalgar Studios in the West End the following year.

 ‘Dust’ received primarily positive reviews, with praise being awarded to Thomas for both her writing and acting abilities.
 The play later went on to receive two nominations at the WhatsOnStage Awards in 2019.